The Bank of Cyprus Oncology Centre: Supporting Life

 The commitment to quality is a hallmark of the Oncology Centre.
 This is expressed not only through the constant training and development the staff undergo, but in the quality of care they provide their patients.

 The Oncology Centre and Attikouris Medical Team in front of the Varian Vitalbeam installed.
-From left: Mr. Christos Shakas, Ration Therapist; Mr. Dimitris Attikouris, Attikouris Medical; Mr. Kyriacos Frangou, Attikouris Medical Division Manager ; Costas Attikouris, Founder of Attikouris Medical; Dr. Petros Michaeloudes, Senior Radiologist; Dr. Andri Peraticou, Director of Medical Physics; Dr. Demetris Andreooulos, Director of Radiotherapy; Mr. Panos Ergatoudes, CEO of the Bank of Cyprus Oncology Centre; and Subin Padmanabhan Attikouris Medical Field Engineer.
+From left: Mr. Christos Shakas, Radiation Therapist; Mr. Dimitris Attikouris, Attikouris Medical; Mr. Kyriacos Frangou, Attikouris Medical Division Manager; Mr. Costas Attikouris, Founder of Attikouris Medical; Mr. Petros Michaeloudes, Senior Radiographer; Dr. Andri Peraticou, Director of Medical Physics; Dr. Demetris Andreooulos, Director of Radiotherapy; Mr. Panos Ergatoudes, CEO of the Bank of Cyprus Oncology Centre; and Mr. Subin Padmanabhan Attikouris Medical Field Engineer.

 As Dr. Andreopoulos continues:

 “Our policy: if a machine breaks, no patient loses their slot for therapy.
 All staff are committed.
 Once, years ago we had 2 broken machines, out of three in service.
 The patients whose sessions had to be cancelled were asked to come in on weekends.
 There is a biological clock involved.
 We have to follow protocol.